GeorgeDPal/FetchRead/README.md

 # FetchRead
 # This is an assignment project, library management system using Frappe API.

-**
 #
-There is one error.
-The base.html template, that has links to navigate other pages. but the link doesn't redirects to other pages. help me to solve it
+There is an error with the base.html template; it contains links to navigate to other pages, but the links do not redirect to the intended destinations.
+Please help me solve this issue.
-**